Sean Culkin

-Sean Culkin (born June 11, 1993) is an American former professional football tight end who played in the National Football League (NFL) for the Los Angeles Chargers and Baltimore Ravens.
-He played college football at Missouri.
+Sean Culkin (born June 11, 1993) is an American former professional football player who was a tight end in the National Football League (NFL) for the Los Angeles Chargers and Baltimore Ravens.
+He played college football for the Missouri Tigers.

 Early life and education

 Culkin played high school football at Indian Rocks Christian School in Largo, Florida.
 He caught 28 passes for 547 yards and 8 touchdowns his junior season, earning All-County honors.
 He caught 55 passes for 981 yards and 18 touchdowns his senior year, garnering U.S. Air Force First Team All-American, First Team All-State and team MVP recognition.
 Culkin also played several years of AAU basketball.

 He graduated from University of Missouri in May 2016 with a Bachelor's Degree in Finance.
 In 2020, Culkin was accepted into the Kelley School of Business, where he enrolled in Indiana University's Master of Business Administration program.

 College career

 Culkin played for the Missouri Tigers of the University of Missouri from 2013 to 2016.
 He was redshirted in 2012.
 He played in 14 games in 2013, catching 1 pass for 6 yards and recording 1 solo tackle.
 Culkin was also named to the SEC Fall Academic Honor Roll.

 He played in 14 games, in 2014, catching 20 passes for 174 yards and 1 touchdown.
 He played in 10 games, in 2015, catching 16 passes for 139 yards and 1 touchdown.
 Culkin also recorded one solo tackle.
 He was named to the SEC Fall Academic Honor Roll in 2015.
 He played in 10 games in 2016, catching 24 passes for 282 yards.

 Culkin was named to the SEC Fall Academic Honor Roll in 2016.
 He played in 48 games during his college career, catching 61 passes for 601 yards and 2 touchdowns.
 He also recorded 2 solo tackles.

 In January 2017, Culkin played in the Tropical Bowl, a college football all-star game.